Stouffville line: Expansion

 In June 2013, GO Transit held a first "Public Information Centre" of an environmental assessment study for expanding rail service in the Stouffville Corridor.
 This represented the completion of the second of five stages of work to implement expanded service, and recommended adding double track segments and other improvements between Union Station and Unionville to support increased train service levels.

 Double tracking of the line from Unionville GO station to Scarborough GO was scheduled to begin in 2015.
 This section is proposed to become part of SmartTrack, a proposal by Toronto mayor John Tory to improve commuter rail service within the City of Toronto.

 On April 16, 2015, the Ontario government announced a Metrolinx initiative to increase rail service throughout the GO Transit network over the subsequent decade, known as Regional Express Rail (RER).
 Under the plan, diesel trains would operate on the Stouffville line every 20 minutes from Old Elm to Union Station during peak periods, and hourly or more frequently from Mount Joy to Union Station.
 In addition, electric trains would operate every 15 minutes between Unionville and Union Station.

 In June 2015, new stations were approved in Toronto at Finch Avenue East and Lawrence Avenue East, to be built alongside the RER electrification.

 In February 2020, Metrolinx hosted a series of Public Information Centres detailing planned expansion and future service levels.
 On the line, peak direction service from Old Elm will be increased to every 20 minutes, with hourly reverse direction service to Mount Joy.
 There would also be 7 1/2-minute bi-directional service from Union Station to Unionville.
 During off-peak times, trains will run in both directions every 10 minutes to Unionville and every 30 minutes to Mount Joy.

 There are long-term plans to extend service beyond Old Elm to Uxbridge, over tracks already owned by GO Transit.
-Until such an expansion, Uxbridge is served by a GO bus stop at Uxbridge station, and the only rail service north of Old Elm is the York–Durham Heritage Railway.
+Until such an expansion, Uxbridge is served by a GO bus stop at Uxbridge station, and the only rail service north of Old Elm used to be the York–Durham Heritage Railway, which permanently closed in 2024 due to bankruptcy.